cmu-delphi/covidcast/clients/covidcast-py/docs/examples.rst

 3        0.0     01015     122.5577  0.526590 2020-05-01  0.574713
 4        NaN     01031     114.8318  0.347450 2020-05-01  0.408163

+Each row represents one observation in one county on one day.
+The county FIPS code is given in the ``geo_value`` column, the date in the ``time_value`` column.
+Here ``value`` is the requested signal---in this case, the smoothed estimate of the percentage of people with COVID-like illness, based on the symptom surveys. ``stderr`` is its standard error.
+See the :py:func:`covidcast.signal` documentation for details on the returned data frame.

 We can also request all data on a signal after a specific date.
 Here, for example, we obtain ``smoothed_cli`` in each state for every day since
 2020-05-01: